-I love to combine wholegrain spaghetti with this aromatic sauce, but you can use any noodles you want, although whole grain would be highly recommended to prevent blood sugar spikes.Print
+I love to combine wholegrain spaghetti with this aromatic sauce, but you can use any noodles you want in this pasta dish.
+To prevent blood sugar spikes I highly recommend whole grain pasta, legume pasta or even brown rice.Print

 Red lentil pasta recipe: a fiber rich, quick and easy clean eating meal (vegan)